freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-77.english.md

 ## Description
 <section id='description'>

-Add the same `data`, `enter`, and `append` functions here that you added for the other two, passing in the same arguments and in the same order.
+Add the three functions necessary to append the new circle elements.
+Remember that they won't actually be visible yet.
 </section>

 ## Instructions